The Need

 This included:

-Concepts and flows were reviewed iteratively with product leadership, engineering partners, and a senior design engineer SME with deep CAD and manufacturing domain experience.
+Concepts and flows were reviewed iteratively with product leadership, engineering partners, and a senior design engineer SME with deep CAD and manufacturing experience.

 These reviews focused on: